openjdk/guide/src/guide/mailing-lists.md

 There are a few different types of lists.
 The list name has two parts to explain what the list is intended for, `<name>-<suffix>`.
 The name often refers to the [Project](https://openjdk.org/bylaws#project) that owns the list or a specific area of interest that the list focuses on.
 The suffix is explained below.
 Not all [Projects](https://openjdk.org/bylaws#project) or areas have all types of lists described here.

 > `-dev`
-> :    Technical discussions around the implementation of the Project artifacts.
+> :    Technical discussions about the implementation of the Project artifacts.
 This is also where code reviews happen.

 > `-use`
-> :    Technical discussions around the usage of the Project artifacts.
+> :    Technical discussions about the usage of the Project artifacts.

 > `-discuss`
-> :    General discussions around the [Project](https://openjdk.org/bylaws#project).
+> :    General discussions about the [Project](https://openjdk.org/bylaws#project).
 The special case `discuss@openjdk.org` is used for general discussions around OpenJDK.
 Discussions around new Project proposals usually happen here.

 >  `-changes`
 > :    Changeset notifications from the source code repositories maintained by the [Project](https://openjdk.org/bylaws#project).